-It seemed like child's play to combine a mass phenomenon like Pokémon Go with the popularity of the "crime" theme.
-And it actually sounds like Columbus's egg, but no one has ever done something as spectacular as Misadventure in Little Lon.
+It seemed like a no-brainer to combine a mass phenomenon like Pokémon Go with the popularity of the crime theme.
+And indeed it sounds like Columbus's egg, but no one had ever done something as spectacular as Misadventure in Little Lon.

-This augmented reality (AR) mobile game location-based asks players to help solve a "cold case".
+This augmented reality (AR) mobile game location-based game asks players to help solve a “cold case.”
 Misadventure in Little Lon is the story of an unsolved crime from the last century.
-The case will (perhaps) be solved by walking the real streets of Melbourne, Australia, and talking to virtual characters.
+The case will be solved (perhaps) by walking the real streets of Melbourne, Australia, and talking to virtual characters.

-La AR technology it is increasingly impressive in covering the real world with digital characters.
-Whether you catch Pokémon, launch Star Wars droids, or build block houses, sooner or later an augmented reality game will find and grab you.
-In summary: the video games of the future will be real but with an 'electronic subsidy'.
-Convenient, especially when it comes to murder games, a Watson is always needed.
+La AR technology is increasingly impressive at covering the real world with digital characters.
+Whether you catch Pokémon, launch Star Wars droids, or build block houses, sooner or later an augmented reality game will find you and grab you.
+In summary: the video games of the future will be real but with an 'electronic aid'.
+Convenient, especially when it comes to murder games, a Watson is always useful.

 Little Lon: history, game, culture, technology